 Hanging curtains is a pain.
-No one knows that better than the Kwik-Hang team.
+No one knows that better than us.

-You carefully measure your windows three times to get the exact dimensions, only to hang your curtain rods and realize they’re crooked.
-Now you have to start all over.
-Plus, you need to spackle, sand and paint the old drill holes to hide them — you’ve wasted hours and still haven’t hung up your curtains.
+You carefully measure your windows to get the exact dimensions, only to hang your curtain rods crooked.
+Now you have to start all over and spackle, sand and paint the old drill holes to hide them.
+Hours have gone by, and still haven’t hung up your curtains.
+Sound familiar?

 Alternative Ways to Hang Your Curtains Without Drilling